manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 ## Cost Effective Consideration for Enterprise Generative AI Models' Integration
 ### For enterprise integration, based on enterprise applications or needs, to reduce Gen AI models usage cost we suggest:
 ##### (i)    The use of models with minimal intgeration footprints such as using models with minimal memory or GPU requirements.
-##### (ii)   For common, non-specialized applications, We suggest using verified open-source models with very low or near-zero enterprise licensing fees
+##### (ii)   For common, non-specialized applications, We suggest using verified open-source models with very low or near-zero enterprise licensing fees.
 ##### (iii)  For effective securance of enterprise data and GenAI workflow, we suggest the use of verified and highly secured method of integration if on-prem integration is considered.
 The same consideration can be given to  cloud-based integration.

 ---